-3. Barnard College conducts a minimum of three drills per calendar year by the Fire Safety Officer in conjunction with Community Safety Officers for all college owned Residence Halls, Academic and Administrative buildings.
-At least one drill is conducted for occupied Residence Halls if used during summer session.
+Barnard College conducts a minimum of three drills per calendar year by a Fire Safety Officer in conjunction with Community Safety Officers, CARES and other staff, for all college owned Residence Halls, Academic and Administrative buildings.
+At least one drill is conducted for occupied Residence Halls if they are in use during summer session.